 The innocent party need only act reasonably and not perfectly or flawlessly in his efforts to mitigate; he need not take all possible steps to reduce his loss.
 O’Hare v.
 Wyton, 2018 ONSC 3946 (CanLII); Janiak v.
 Ippolito, 1985 CanLII 62 (SCC), 1 S.C.R.
 146. That principle was recently followed in the Ontario Court of Appeal decision of Saramia Crescent General Partner Inc. v.
 Delco Wire and Cable Limited, 2018 ONCA 519 (CanLII) where the Court @ para 80 confirmed that the duty to mitigate only requires the plaintiff to take reasonable steps, not any and all steps.

-Accordingly, the seller (Plaintiff) of a property who is suffers harm when a sale fails to close must take reasonable steps to minimize that harm; however, those steps may be imperfect.
-Furthermore, the burden of proof, or onus, is on the buyer (Defendant) to demonstrate that the seller failed to take reasonable to minimize the loss and that those reasonable steps were available.
-The buyer must prove that the failure to mitigate was the cause of harm, or some of the harm.
+Accordingly, the seller of a property who suffers harm when a sale fails to close must take reasonable steps to minimize that harm; however, those steps may be imperfect.
+Furthermore, the burden of proof to demonstrate that the seller failed to take reasonable steps to minimize the loss and that those reasonable steps were available is on the buyer.
+More easily said, the buyer must prove that there was a failure to mitigate, being a failure to reduce the harm, or some of the harm, by the seller.

 Forfeit of Deposit

 When a realty deal fails to close, as above, the seller often incurs hardship such as the unexpected carrying costs, the need to re-list the property, the possible need to re-stage the property, and the potential need to lower the price, especially where an economic downturn occurred since the original deal was entered into.